 While the gimbal is moving, the app will draw arcs showing every 20 degree angle of pitch.
 The app will also draw compass directions along the 0 degrees of pitch line.
+If the gimbal is yawed off-center from the drone, the app will also draw an indicator that looks like >-|.
+The vertical line indicates the drone's heading.
+The arrow feathers indicate the direction the gimbal needs to yaw to recenter itself.

-Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital zoom).
+Touching the camera view in two places and bringing them further apart will zoom in (on cameras that support digital or optical zoom).
 Bringing your fingers closer together will zoom out.
-The app currently does not support optical zoom.

-Touch the video feed once to minimize it again and reveal the map.
+You can drag the minimap to move it to different corners.
+Touch the video feed or the minimap once to minimize the feed and maximize the map.